unjs/ofetch/README.md

 - All targets are exported with Module and CommonJS format and named exports
 - No export is transpiled for sake of modern syntax
-  - You probably need to transpile `ohmyfetch`, `destr` and `ufo` packages with babel for ES5 support
+  - You probably need to transpile `ofetch`, `destr` and `ufo` packages with babel for ES5 support
 - You need to polyfill `fetch` global for supporting legacy browsers like using [unfetch](https://github.com/developit/unfetch)

 ## ❓ FAQ

 **Why export is called `$fetch` instead of `fetch`?**

 Using the same name of `fetch` can be confusing since API is different but still it is a fetch so using closest possible alternative.
-You can however, import `{ fetch }` from `ohmyfetch` which is auto polyfilled for Node.js and using native otherwise.
+You can however, import `{ fetch }` from `ofetch` which is auto polyfilled for Node.js and using native otherwise.

 **Why not having default export?**